 The Company evaluates whether or not we should capitalize the costs of fulfilling a contract.
 Such costs would be capitalized when they are not within the scope of other standards and: (1) are directly related to a contract; (2) generate or enhance resources that will be used to satisfy performance obligations; and (3) are expected to be recovered.
-As of September 30, 2022 and March 31, 2022, there was approximately \$0.6 million and \$0.6 million, respectively, of contract fulfillment costs, which are presented in the accompanying unaudited condensed balance sheets as prepaid and other current assets.
+There were approximately \$0.6 million of contract fulfillment costs as of each of December 31, 2022 and March 31, 2022, which are presented in the accompanying unaudited condensed balance sheets as prepaid and other current assets.
 These costs primarily relate to the satisfaction of performance obligations related to the set-up of SaaS platforms.
 These costs are amortized on a straight-line basis over the estimated useful life of the SaaS platform.